Christian Yelich Player Props: Brewers vs. Reds

 Christian Yelich At The Plate

-- Yelich leads Milwaukee with an OBP of .352, plus a team-best slugging percentage of .399.
+- Yelich has an OPS of .749, fueled by an OBP of .353 to go with a slugging percentage of .396.
+All three of those stats rank first among Milwaukee hitters this season.

-- Among the qualifying hitters in baseball, his batting average ranks 80th, his on-base percentage ranks 48th, and he is 100th in the league in slugging.
+- Among the qualifying hitters, he ranks 82nd in batting average, while his on-base percentage ranks 47th and he is 109th in slugging.

+- Yelich is batting .294 during his last outings and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.